happydasch/nspanel_haui/docs/ESPHome.md

   Current display state (on, off, dim)
   Value: state type (string)

-## Scripts
+## Services

-This scripts below are defined on the ESP.
-Most of the device functionality is defined here.
+This services below are defined on the ESP.
+The communication between the AppDaemon server and the ESP is using these.

 - `send_command` Service to send a command